nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

 ## Adding content to your site

 Create a folder to place your posts in  `/content/posts`.
-This was also the directory configure in your menu to list all the articles.
-Within that folder let’s create another new folder and give it the name **myfirstpost**.
-Within it create a **index.md** file - your article and place a featured.jpg or .png for in the same directory as an image for the article.
+This was also the directory configured in your menu to list all the articles.
+Within that folder, let’s create a new directory and give it the name **myfirstpost**.
+Within it create an **index.md** file – your article and place a featured.jpg or .png for in the same directory as the thumbnail for the article.
 Use the example below to get started.
-The first lines are called Front Matter which will enable you to configure the look and experience for specific articles.
+The first lines in the file are the Front Matter, which tell Hugo what the look and experience of the article will be – different themes support different params for this.
 Check the [docs](https://blowfish.page/docs/front-matter/) for more info.

 ```md
 ---